Is Your ATV Winch Not Working? – Troubleshooting Guide & Fixes

 A faulty control system can stop your winch from working.

-• Change the remote batteries.
-Weak batteries can cause intermittent operation.
+• Weak remote batteries can cause intermittent operation.

 How to Maintain an ATV Winch: Preventative Maintenance Tips